andrewxhill/cartodb-examples/security-definer/row-level/MultiTable.md

   UPDATE new_table_name SET group_id = '{1}'
 ```
-4. Add the tablename as a new row in your private_data_tables
-5. Add a new trigger to the table for public cache invalidation
+4. Add a new trigger to the table for public cache invalidation

 ## Add new function and trigger for each private table you add